casper-network/docs/source/docs/casper/operators/setup/node-endpoints.md

 - [REST HTTP server port: 8888](#8888)
 - [SSE HTTP event stream server port: 9999](#9999)

-Node operators can modify a node's configuration options, including the port settings, by updating the [node's config.toml](./basic-node-configuration.md#config-file), which is the node's configuration file.
+Node operators can modify a node's configuration options, including the port settings, by updating the [node's config.toml](./basic-node-configuration.md#config-file) file.
 An example configuration file can be found [here](https://github.com/casper-network/casper-protocol-release/blob/main/config/config-example.toml).

-The default endpoints for Mainnet and Testnet are described below in more detail.
+The default endpoints for Mainnet and Testnet are open by default and are described below in more detail.
 If the node connects to a different network, the ports may differ depending on how the network was set up.

 ## Default Networking Port: 35000 {#35000}